 How are Benign Adrenal Lesions Treated?

-Depending on the size and location of a benign lesion in an adrenal gland, the condition may not automatically require treatment,
+Depending on the size and location of a benign lesion in an adrenal gland, the condition may not automatically require treatment, however it is crucial to have a urologist regularly monitor the lesion for any changes.
+If the tumor is affecting the adrenal gland or becoming malignant, medication, chemotherapy, or surgery may be necessary.

 Medication – In mild cases, medications may help balance the hormone levels that have been affected by the tumor.

-Chemotherapy – Drugs are injected into the
+Chemotherapy – Drugs are injected into the blood stream that help reduce and kill lesions.

 Surgery – One or both adrenal glands may be removed to prevent further issues and medications will help replace hormones that the body is no longer able to produce on its own.